ritwizsinha/obsidian-notes/DSA/Dynamic Programming.md

 ### Top down over bottom up
 Sometimes top down calculates the states needed for the answer and is faster than the bottom up approach which requires going through every possible state.

+Top down is easier in the case where we are trying to find the max profit for choosing non intersecting intervals.

+Unless you are well aware about the bottom up don't do it.